sanazy/Persian-Car-Licence-Plate-Detection-and-Recognition/README.md

 ## Step 1: Automatic Number Plate Detection (ANPR) using Yolov7 pre-trained Model

+### Step 1.1:
+Gather dataset in roboflow

+### Step 1.2:
+In this step, `License-Plate-Detector.ipynb` should be used.

+You might encounter following error when you want to train the yolov7 model:
+Indices should be either on cpu or on the same device as the indexed tensor

+To handle this bug, some minor changes mentioned in this [link](https://stackoverflow.com/questions/74372636/indices-should-be-either-on-cpu-or-on-the-same-device-as-the-indexed-tensor) will help.

 ## Step 2: Optical Character Recognition (OCR) using Image Processing Techniques and Convolutional Neural Networks (CNN)